Ever heard of a ghost kitchen? If not, don’t worry, because that’s kind of the point.

 It's doubtful that the traditional walk-in restaurant will ever go away completely.
 People enjoy the ambiance, tableside service, and daily fare offered by a sit-down establishment; however, there is a growing preference for the perfect mix of convenience and quality — particularly among millennials.
 Research shows that millennials, when compared with younger and older generations, allocate a more significant portion of their budget to prepared food.

-Whatever the motivation, ghost kitchens are already answering the increased demand for food delivery options.
+Whatever the motivation, ghost restaurants are already answering the increased demand for food delivery options.

 With the most purchasing power across generations, millennials are driving change in how the market responds to their needs.
 Millennials choose to spend their hard-earned dollars at businesses that have a customer-first mindset with a side of convenience.
 Unlike their older counterparts, millennials spend more on restaurants and, paired with their preference for on-demand service, naturally use delivery apps more as well.